viperleed/viperleed/doc/content/basics/tensor_leed.rst

 Here, we provide a very rudimentary introduction to the tensor LEED approach employed by TensErLEED and consequently also ViPErLEED.
-Please note, that this is not, and does not aim to be a comprehensive or rigourous introduction to the topic.
+Please note, that this is not, and does not aim to be a comprehensive or rigorous introduction to the topic.
 The descriptions below are only intended to provide a quick overview of the method and serve as explanation and motivation for the various sections of